-Since becoming the head coach in 1999, Dunbar has compiled a record of 156-79-33 and led the Lady Rams to the 2007 and 2008 Eastern Conference Athletic Conference championship, the 2006 CACC title and four CACC regular season crowns.
+A two-time CACC Coach of the Year, Dunbar owns a career record of 176-97-36 and led the Rams to the 2007 and 2008 Eastern Conference Athletic Conference championship, the 2006 CACC title, and four CACC regular season crowns.

-Twenty-four different players have earned all-conference (17 CACC, seven New York Collegiate Athletic Conference (NYCAC)) recognition, including four-time All-NYCAC midfielder Theresa Irwin and three-time All-CACC first team keeper Sara Hall.
-Dunbar also helped Hall earn the 2008 CACC Player of the Year award and Trisha Sileo become the 2009 CACC Rookie of the Year.
+Twenty-four different players have earned all-conference recognition (17 CACC, seven New York Collegiate Athletic Conference (NYCAC)), including four-time All-NYCAC midfielder Theresa Irwin, three-time All-CACC first team keeper Sara Hall and three-time All-CACC selection Kelli Kowalewski.
+Under the direction of Dunbar, Hall earned the 2008 CACC Player of the Year award and Trisha Sileo was tabbed the 2009 CACC Rookie of the Year.

-Since joining the CACC in 2005, 12 Lady Rams have been selected to the conference’s Fall All-Academic Team.
-Midfielder Erin Walter was named to the CoSIDA Academic All-District II Women’s Soccer first team in 2009 and third team in 2010.
+Since joining the CACC in 2005, 21 Rams have been selected to the conference’s Fall All-Academic Team.
+Midfielder Erin Walter was named to the CoSIDA Academic All-District II women’s soccer first team in 2009 and third team in 2010.

 Before becoming the head coach, Dunbar was part of the Philadelphia University women’s soccer coaching staff as an assistant coach under Mike Henderson in 1998.
 The year before he came to Philadelphia, he served as the assistant boy’s varsity soccer coach at Shawnee High School, while also working with the Indian Mills Soccer Club and the Cinnaminson Eclipse U-19 Select team.